1425 Black Champ Rd.

 • Your website should rank well in search engines.

-• With just the term "go-karts," there were 257,000 responses.
-Reliable Go-Karts was number 28.
-Twenty-eight out of 1/4 million!
+• With just the term "go-karts," there were 1,530,000 responses on Google.
+Reliable Go-Karts was number 3.
+Number 3 out of 1 1/2 million!

 • Is Reliable Go-Karts a large conglomerate that's been around for 100 years?
-No, they're a "mom & pop" shop whose website is a little over 4 years old (established 1/30/2003).
+No, they're a "mom & pop" shop whose website has only been around since 2003.
 Their traffic?
-About 700 unique visitors per day (that's about 20,000 visitors per month, or 1/4 million per year).
+About 800 unique visitors per day (that's about 24,000 visitors per month, or 292,000 -- over 1/4 million -- per year).
 And, about 83% of visitors add them to their "Favorites."

 • Your website should "solve a problem" for your customer so you can make the sale.